bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

 This tutorial builds upon concepts introduced in the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials.
 It demonstrates how multi-stage ML pipelines can be deployed using Bodywork.

 This tutorial refers to files within a Bodywork project hosted on GitHub - see [bodywork-ml-pipeline-project](https://github.com/bodywork-ml/bodywork-ml-pipeline-project).
+If you've cloned this repository and have made it private, then you will need to follow the necessary configuration steps as detailed [here](user_guide.md#working-with-private-git-repositories-using-ssh).

 We **strongly** recommend that you find five minutes to read about the [key concepts](key_concepts.md) that Bodywork is built upon, before beginning to work-through the examples below.
 If you want to execute the examples, you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.

 ![ml_pipeline](images/ml_pipeline.png)